nooccarr/customer-upserter/README.md

 # Customer Upserter

-The goal of this project is to build a mini, standalone script with a small subset of functionality offered by the Hightouch Customer.io integration.
-The goal of the script is to sync user data from local files to the Customer.io API.
+The goal of this project is to build a mini, standalone script that offers a subset of the functionality provided by the Hightouch Customer.io integration.
+The script aims to sync user data from local files to the Customer.io API.

 ## Inputs